-Enjoy one of Spain's premiere island holiday destinations this summer.
-Palma's year-round sunshine, venerated nightlife, and scores of whity sandy beaches make it a popular summer destination among Europeans.
+Enjoy one of Spain's premiere island holiday destinations.
+Palma's year-round sunshine, venerated nightlife, and scores of white sandy beaches make it a popular destination among Europeans.

 The capital city of Majorca, Palma is located on the southern coast and overlooks clear blue Mediterranean seas.
 With beautiful beaches, a sunny climate, and vibrant nightlife, a holiday in Palma is an unforgettable experience with something for everyone to enjoy.